-Liam Sigaud is the Policy Analyst for The Maine Heritage Policy Center as well as a staff writer for The Maine Wire.
-A native of Rockland Maine, he holds a B.A. in Biology from the University of Maine at Augusta, and is an experienced researcher within the health policy field.
+Liam Sigaud is a research analyst for Maine Policy Institute.
+A native of Rockland Maine, he holds a B.A. in Biology from the University of Maine at Augusta and is an experienced researcher within the health policy field.

-Representative O’Connor represents House District 5 including the towns of Berwick and North Berwick (part).
+Representative Beth O’Connor represents House District 5 including the towns of Berwick and North Berwick (part).
 She can be reached at (207) 289-9047.

 John “Jock” MacGregor is a student of history and politics who attended Villanova University’s School of Education, served in the U.S. Marine Corps and is an entrepreneur with enterprises in restaurants, construction and boatbuilding.
 Jock believes in a constitutionally limited government instituted by the people to protect their rights to life, liberty and property.